Updated April 7, 2024

 What’s the deal with duct tape?
 Why is it on so many travellers’ packing lists?
-When I finally packed a small quantity, the reasons became clear.
+When I finally packed a small quantity, the many practical uses of duct tape when you travel became clear.
 The dangling straps on my bags were driving me crazy so I reached for the duct tape.
 A tear on another traveller’s bag was magically mended with the stuff.
 A loose hotel air vent cover rattled until it was suitably constrained.
 On a cycling trip, a bandage covering a nasty scrape was reinforced with duct tape.
 I grew to learn about the benefits of travelling with duct tape.
 Now, this versatile companion is a permanent fixture on my packing list.

 For travellers, the uses of duct tape seem to be limitless.
-This post describes 30 practical ways to use duct tape when travelling.
+This post describes 30 practical ways to use duct tape on your travels.

 1. Repair clothing